Priority Tree Service

 Permits & Local Regulations

-We handle all permitting for you:
+We can handle all permitting for you:

 Pruning/removing street trees